lebao3105/Commands-collection/wiki/Building-and-running-CC.md

 xmake b -v dir
 ```

-Will produce files in `build/linux/x86_64/release/`
+The executable will be put in `build/linux/x86_64/release/`.

 Most programs have their own `--help` / `-h`.